plaetzaw/YourNextBinge-Client/README.md

 Need to make titles/characters flow to a second or third line instead of just making the card expand super wide.

 Need to add streaming placeholders still.

+404 Page not working on an invalid URL